 Avoid the Work from Home Scams

-Ads that suggest high pay for little effort are almost always a scam.
-Vague human resource postings for companies you can’t search online is another tip that someone is trying to scam you.
-And what is very concerning is that some of these “jobs” are actually predators who recruit people into human trafficking.
+What is very concerning is some of these “jobs” are actually predators who recruit people into human trafficking.
 If your ‘gut’ says something isn’t right, don’t make contact about the job.

 People get caught up in these job scams every day!
 Research the company you are considering working for.
 If you can’t find anything out about them, the company may not even exist.
 Be careful about giving out your personal information if you have any concerns about the employer.